MAIF/shapash/docs/tutorials/tutorial03-Shapash-overview-model-in-production.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  When you are satisfied by your results and the explainablity given by
-   Shapash, you can use the SmartPredictor object for deployement.
+   Shapash, you can use the SmartPredictor object for deployment.
 -  In this section, we will learn how to easily switch from
    SmartExplainer to a SmartPredictor.
 -  SmartPredictor allows you to make predictions, detailed and